stephanieblossom/stephanieblossom/README.md

 ## About Me
 Hello!
-My name is Stephanie, and I am a computer science student with a passion for web development, data analytics, and programming.
-I have experience working with various programming languages, such as:
+My name is Stephanie, a passionate and creative software developer with a focus on web development, data analysis, and machine learning.
+I'm always eager to learn new technologies and contribute to open-source projects.

-- Java
-- Python
-- C/C++
-- HTML/CSS

-In addition to my technical skills, I have a strong background in customer service and excel in teamwork and collaboration.

 ## Languages and Tools